 When doing laundry, the products you use to clean your clothes may irritate your vaginal area.
 Use gentle detergents approved by dermatologists.
 Double-rinse your underwear in the wash to make certain they are free of soap or any chemicals.
 Try to avoid fabric softeners.

 Furthermore, avoid scented, perfumed creams, soaps, and bubble baths.
 When bathing, be gentle when you wash.
 Use your hand and cool or lukewarm water, then a clean towel to dry off.
 While taking a shower, try to avoid shampoo from getting near your vaginal area.
 In addition, try to avoid hot tubs and highly chlorinated pools when possible.

 On the other hand, you can try removing processed foods, caffeine, and sugar one at a time out of your diet and keep track of how your body reacts.

 Finally, any activities that put external pressure on your vaginal area can make Vestubulodynia worse.
 To avoid this, focus on stretching and relaxation exercises like yoga instead of cycling or horseback riding.
 If you work at a desk, take frequent standing breaks or consider investing in a standing work station.

-To create a barrier between your vagina and your clothes, apply a water-based lubricant to your vulva after showering.
-CBD has shown amazing results as a pain reliever, as it binds to the receptors of your brain that perceive pain.
-With the right treatment and GoLove’s natural lubricant, you will eventually ease the symptoms of Provoked Vestibulodnyia.
+To create a barrier between your vagina and your clothes, apply a water-based serum to your labia, vulva and perineal skin after showering.
+With the right treatment and GoLove’s Intimate Serum you will enjoy the sense of soothing moisture, hydration and ease.